Microwave Radiometer (Juno)

 Microwave Radiometer (MWR) is an instrument on the Juno orbiter sent to planet Jupiter.
 MWR is a multi-wavelength microwave radiometer for making observations of Jupiter's deep atmosphere.
 MWR can observe radiation from 1.37 to 50 cm in wavelength, from 600 MHz to 22 GHz in frequencies.
-This supports its goal of observing the previously unseen atmospheric features and chemical abundances hundreds of miles/km into Jupiter's atmosphere.
+This supports its goal of observing the previously unseen atmospheric features and chemical abundances hundreds of miles or kilometers into Jupiter's atmosphere.
 MWR is designed to detect six different frequencies in that range using separate antennas.

 MWR views Jupiter's microwave radiation so it can see up to hundreds of miles deep into the planet.
 In August 2016, as Juno swung closely by the planet MWR achieved a penetration of 200 to 250 miles (350 to 400 kilometers) below the surface cloud layer.
-MWR is designed to make observations below the cloud-tops, especially detecting the abundances of certain chemicals and determine dynamic features.
+MWR is designed to make observations below the cloud-tops, especially detecting the abundances of certain chemicals and determining dynamic features.
 These depths have not been observed before.